Training & Certification

 Read "Under the Hoodie: 2018, Lessons From a Season of Penetration Testing" for more of our research findings and to hear first-hand stories from our pen testers.

-Each year, Rapid7 pen testers complete thousands of internally and externally based assessments.
+Each year, Rapid7 pen testers complete hundreds of internally and externally based assessments.
 We've collected just a few stories to give you some true insight into what goes on beneath the hoodie.

 This real-life story of social engineering owes its success to holes—some figurative, and some big enough to walk through.
 Find out how our makeshift MacGyver bypassed a bank’s security checkpoints to make a devious deposit that helped him hack from the parking lot.